powerjg/learning_gem5/thoughts.rst

         #.
 CPU models
         #.
 Dynamically switching CPUs
     #.
 Classic memory system
         #.
+Random note: All controllers that issue coherent requests are required to have a cache attached to them.
+For instance, you have to have a cache on the IOBus or else there are weird errors.
+    #.
 System
 #.
 Using Ruby cache coherence model
     #.
 Overview of Ruby